guanfeng1/three-orbitcontrols-ts/README.md

-Only Work By My Project !!!
+Only work for my project !!!

 ThreeJS OrbitControls as a standalone and typescript compatible npm module.